tvaroska/working/product/interactions/web_signup_journey.md

 │   ├── Preview of additional features
 │   └── "Try premium free for 7 days"
 ├── Advanced Features
-│   ├── After 10 summaries read: "Unlock unlimited summaries"
-│   ├── Search functionality: "Search across all your content" │   ├── Export features: "Export to your research tools" │   └── Team sharing: "Share feeds with your research team" └── Success-Based Upsell
+│   ├── After 10 AI summaries read: "Unlock unlimited AI summaries" │   ├── Search functionality: "Search across all your content" │   ├── Export features: "Export to your research tools" │   └── Team sharing: "Share Feeds with your research team" └── Success-Based Upsell
     ├── "You've saved 5 hours this week!"
     ├── "Researchers like you save 10+ hours with premium"